Arbab10042/scheduling-app/README.md

 # scheduling-app
-A show scheduling android application that has been developed using Java.
+A show scheduling android application that has been developed using Java with sqlite for database management.